-During 2005, the Retirement System employees became eligible for participation in the Plan as a result of legislative reforms.
-Participation in a defined contribution 401(k) Retirement Plan covering the employees of the Retirement System was discontinued and assets of that Plan were transferred to the Retirement System as a Trustee to Trustee Transfer.
-The Retirement System now pays the employer contribution rate assessed to all employer units in the Plan while Retirement System employees contribute at the statutorily defined rate.
+Retirement System employees have been participants in the Plan since clarifying legislation in 2005 resolved a long standing question as to their eligibility.
+Participation in a defined contribution 401(k) Retirement Plan covering the employees of the Retirement System was discontinued in 2005 and assets of that Plan were transferred to the Retirement System as a Trustee to Trustee Transfer.
+The Retirement System now pays the employer contribution rate assessed to all employer units in the Plan and Retirement System employees contribute at the statutorily defined rate required of all Plan participants.